He Won’t Stop Pursuing Me: 8 Real Reasons and What to Do

 Furthermore, it might make him jealous, which could be good if he tries to get your attention.
 This will show him you have a life outside of him, and he will realize he can’t monopolize all your time.

 If he doesn’t stop pursuing you no matter what you do, it might be time to speak to a professional.
-A therapist can help you determine why he is behaving the way he is and help you devise effective strategies to end his advances.
+A therapist can help you figure out why he is behaving the way he is and can help you devise effective strategies to end his advances.

 Additionally, they might be able to advise you on how to handle the situation healthily and also help you understand why he’s doing what he’s doing so it won’t happen again.